tbergdahl/InventoryManagement/sprint-report.md

 * Inventory item sorting/filtering
 * Bug fixes were fairly straightforward
 * Style changes enhanced clarity and UX
+* Do check up the email otp sending and verifying it and gives the time limit within 10 minutes.

 #### Here's what we'd like to improve:
 * Add graphs/charts to reports
 #### Here are changes we plan to implement in the next sprint: